JUSTICE SOCIETY OF AMERICA

 Adventure Comics #69 (Dec.
 1941)

-Realizing that the Helm of Nabu allows Nabu to control him, Doctor Fate replaces it with a half-helmet instead.
-The change costs him most of his magical power, but he retains super-strength, invulnerability and flight.
-NOTES: More Fun Comics #72 is Fate's first appereance in the half helmet; no explanation was provided until All-Star Squadron #23.
+Realizing that the Helm of Nabu allows Nabu to control him, Doctor Fate eschews its magic and dons a non-magical half-helmet instead.
+He still retains some super-strength, invulnerability and flight.
+NOTES: More Fun Comics #72 is Fate's first appereance in the half helmet; this explanation was provided in All-Star Squadron #23.

 More Fun Comics #72 (Oct.
 1941), All-Star Squadron #23 (July 1983)